 Inclusion and Equity

-Throughout this paper the voices, experiences and sometimes trauma of part-time faculty will be shared from the survey.
+Throughout this paper the voices, experiences and, sometimes, trauma of part-time faculty will be shared from the survey.

 Inclusion, Equity, Diversity, Accessibility and AntiRacism (IDEAA)

 The framework of this paper is based on the ASCCC focus on Inclusion, Equity, Diversity, Accessibility, and AntiRacism (IDEAA) framework.
 In Fall 2022, the ASCCC formalized its commitment to the IDEAA framework.